 - Toast cashews in a skillet until lightly browned.
 Let cool slightly.

-- Add all ingredients to a food processor.
+- Add all ingredients escept olive oil to the bowl of a food processor.

 - Pulse until finely chopped, stopping occasionally to scrape sides of bowl.

-- With machine running, pour olive oil through the chute and process until well combined.
+- With machine running, pour olive oil through the chute a little at a time.
+Check to see that it is emulsifying.
+You may have a little more oil than you need.
+Process until well combined.

 - Transfer to glass jars or ice cube trays.